ben0110/Radar-PointNet/README.md

 ## dataset generation

- the dataset generation can be applied on the whole annotated data bags with the script or through adding a specifig annotated data bag to the dataset through the cmd:
+ The dataset generation can be applied on the whole annotated data bags with the script or through adding a specifig annotated data bag to the dataset through the cmd:

 ## dividing the dataset:
-the actual dataset was generated through dividing the generated frames randomly for the train and val dataset for the frames 0..3145. the test dataset was picked per hand from the frames [150]
-Remarque: from the [], only the annotations of the frames used for the test dataset, were rechecked. the other part still has to be rechecked
-Another method to generate the dataset can be done through the script, were it is based on the meta data stored in the excel file () ...
+Currently we divided our dataset into two dataset "KITTI" and "KITTI_2".
+"KITTI" contains the "train" and "val" dataset. the "train" and "val" are divided randomely and the associated frames are stored respectively under the files "train.txt" and "val.txt" under "ImageSets" folder.
+"KITTI_2" contains the test dataset and the associated frames number are stored under ImageSets.
  # Frustum-PointNet
  ## YOLO-v3
 As the stereo camera has a max range of 20 m, some Pedestrians, which are present on the image, are not present in the stereo camera PC.
 Therefore, to optimize the training of the 2D object detection, we generated not only 2D bbox for the 3D annotated pedestrians but for all the pedestrians present in the left-image of the SC. the 2D annotations are present in the file YOLOV3/dataset/RSC/
-_Remarque_: the generated 2D annotation are in Kitti format, however the used YOLO version needs that the 2D annotation are in COCO format. the script "" take in charge of transforming the 2D annotation from kitti format to YOLO format.
+_Remarque_: the generated 2D annotations are in Kitti format, however the used YOLO version needs that the 2D annotation are in COCO format. the script "kitti2coco-label-trans.py" transforms the 2D annotation from kitti format to YOLO format.
 ### train
-Training Yolo.v3 occurs through the cmd:
+Training Yolo.v3 occures through the cmd:

      python3 train.py --epochs 251 --cfg cfg/kitti.cfg --data data/RSC.data --multi-scale --weights weights/yolov3.pt --cache-images --device 0